rra/docknot/README.md

 # DocKnot 1.00

 Copyright 2013-2016 Russ Allbery <rra@cpan.org>.
 This software is distributed under a BSD-style license.
-Please see the section LICENSE below for more information.
+Please see the section [License](#license) below for more information.

 ## Blurb